 According to criminal justice officials, the human smugglers were charging migrants $$23,315 (€18,000) to be transported by car from Iran into Turkey and Greece, where the migrants would then move across the EU.

 Source: “Iranian human smuggling ring busted in Europe,” Kuwait News Agency, November 27, 2012.

-In the summer of 2011, the taxes owned to the Government of Greece totaled $58 Billion (45 Billion Euros).
+In the summer of 2011, the Government of Greece was owed taxes by its citizens in an amount of $58 Billion (45 Billion Euros).